bruvellu/cephalic-furrow/1-analyses/germband-cauterizations/README.md

 The tortuosity of a segment corresponds to its length over the euclidean distance between the beginning and end points.
 With this quantitative measure, we see that the epithelium undergoes less deformation when the germ band in cephalic furrow mutants is cauterized.

-### Cephalic furrow depth in cauterized wildtype
+### Cephalic furrow in cauterized wildtype embryos

-We found evidence that the germ band is compressing the head--trunk interface and causing tissue buckling in cephalic furrow mutants.
+The experiments above indicate the germ band is causing the ectopic folds in cephalic furrow mutants by compressing the head--trunk tissues.
-Does this germ band push contributes to the formation of the cephalic furrow in wildtype embryos?
+We therefore asked whether the push of the germ band contributes to cephalic furrow formation in wildtype embryos.

-This must be happening Does this push from the germ band also Is the germ band also  the germ band is also pushing the cephalic furrow invagination in normal conditions.
-We cauterized the posterodorsal portion of wild type (Gap43 and heterozygotes) embryos to block the germ band from elongating.

-We measured the length of the cephalic furrow invagination in both conditions and found the cauterized have 10% shorter invagination in average.
-It is unclear if the difference is significant or not.
-There is also a weak correlation between furrow length and amount of germ band extension.
-But this also needs further analysis.

-Factors that might be contributing to variation are the position of the frontal slice, either more dorsal or more ventral will have an impact in the depth of the furrow.
-The invagination on a dorsal slice will appear shorter since it is only cutting the invagination tangentially.
-A more ventral cut, closer to the mid section of the embryo will capture the actual length of the furrow.
-The differences we see in our embryos could be due the slice position in the dorsoventral axis.
+To test this, we blocked the germ band extension in wildtype embryos.

-Another aspect to consider is the partial block of the germ band extension.
+We accessed the influence of the germ band to cephalic furrow formation by measuring the maximum length of the invagination.
-There is at least one embryo that seems to show that, where the germ band is only blocked on the surface and unevenly.
-The germ band actually dives into the yolk.
-The cephalic furrow invaginations have unequal lengths accordingly.

 ## Directories